 The increasing number of devices, such as mobile phones and tablets, has increased the amount of data being created.
 Every level of customer interaction is recorded in big data for retail.

-Every customer’s purchase history can be observed and analyzed to understand what he prefers to purchase.
-The volume of data is very large, and this has to be segregated to be made more useful.
+Every customer’s purchase history can be observed and analyzed to understand his preference.
+The volume of data is huge, and this has to be segregated to be made more useful.

 Improved Level Of Personalization

 Understanding the exact preferences of the consumer is now possible with big data solutions.
 The return on investment shoots up considerably with increased personalization for the consumer.
-Since consumers are interested in offers and discounts, they do not find it difficult to share their details.
+Since consumers are interested in offers and discounts, so they do not find sharing their details difficult.
 The best-suited offers can be provided to the customer based on business intelligence.

 Finding the most profitable customers is one of the most challenging aspects of retail.
-Making sure that the most important customers get the attention they deserve is a must.
-One of the major advantages of big data is that it enables you to make proper customer segmentation in place to provide relevant offers to those customers.
+Ensuring the most important customers get the attention they deserve is a must.
+One of the major advantages of big data is that it enables you to place proper customer segmentation in place to provide relevant offers to those customers.

 Right People, Right Time

-Big data reaches the right set of people with the right messaging effectively.
+Big data effectively reach the right set of people with the right messaging.
 Big data uses specific audiences to bring out the best conversion rate for a retail business.

 Many retail marketers cannot bring out the right results for the business because they lack an understanding of making the data usable and analyzing it.
 We must fully prepare the technology for big data usage and integration.